mkamenet3/2019-06-11-uwmadison-dc/index.md

 <p>
-  If you are a student and the workshop fee is unaffordable for you, ask your advisor if they have funds to cover the cost as this is considered professional development.
+  If you are a student and the workshop fee is unaffordable for you, ask your advisor if they have funds to cover the cost as this workshop considered professional development.
 If your advisor does not have funds to cover this cost or or you are not able to ask them about the cost and you can not afford the workshop, please contact us at the address below to apply for a special assitance fee waiver.